birthday-rimakshy/birthday-rimakshy.github.io/README.md

-# Just a website for birthday wish
+# Just a website for birthday wish.

-made by skb
+made 8th dec